Feature #24987

 Yes!
 That was probably me.
 That's how I discovered the captcha block employed by Cloudflare.
 I think I did it from my apartment, but I don't want to put the IP address (if I can find it) on a public issue.

-Updated by Boone Gorges about 4 hours ago
+Updated by Boone Gorges 22 days ago

 I don't think that the host has actually seen any failed requests yet - the tech asked for your IP so that he could search the logs.
 Perhaps you could email me your IP address? boone at { my last name with a dot between the fourth and fifth letters }